 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

-Rosacea is a skin condition which causes redness and inflammation on various areas of the face, such as the cheeks and nose.
-The rash may cause irritation such as a stinging or burning sensation.
+Rosacea is a skin condition which causes redness and inflammation on the face, including the cheeks and nose.
+The rash may cause irritation such as a stinging or a burning sensation.

-There is currently no cure for the condition, but there are a number of treatments which have been proven to reduce the signs and symptoms of rosacea.
+Although there is currently no cure for rosacea, antibiotics, like those found in Efracea have been proven to help reduce the signs and symptoms of rosacea during flare-ups.

-Do not increase or decrease the dose without the doctors consent.
+Do not increase or decrease the dose without your doctor’s consent.

 When taking antibiotics, it’s important to always follow your doctor’s advice and complete the course of antibiotics.

-Yes, you can use make-up while taking this treatment.
+Yes, you can use make-up while taking Efracea.

 If you have rosacea, you may want to use cosmetic products which do not exacerbate your symptoms.
-Look for products intended for sensitive ski
+Look for products made for sensitive skin.

 It may be more suitable for men to use electric razors instead of normal razors to reduce the level of irritation on the skin.

-You may also avoid shaving creams, lotions and aftershave products which may irritate your skin.
-Instead, use shaving products which are suitable for sensitive skin types and use a moisturiser or balm after shaving to soothe the skin.
+You should also avoid shaving creams, lotions and aftershave products, which may irritate your skin.
+Instead, use shaving products which are suitable for sensitive skin types, and use a moisturiser or balm after shaving to soothe the skin.

-No, this product should not impact your ability to drive.
+No, taking Efracea should not impact your ability to drive.